Ishou/supervive-vault-trainer/README.md

 ## In-game vault mechanics (for reference)

-- **Initiating the lock-picking:** Interact with the vault gate to trigger the lock-picking minigame.
-- **Coutdown:** A green circle expands with a countdown timer before the yellow cursor begins to move.
+Interact with the vault gate to trigger the lock-picking mini-game.
+A green circle expands with a countdown timer before the yellow cursor begins to move.

+### Success:

+Stopping the cursor in a green area deals damage to the vault gate and increases the lock-picking difficulty by reducing the area sizes.

+- **Good Stop:** Stopping the cursor in the darker green area deals 3063 damage to the vault gate.
-- **Perfect Stop:** Stopping the cursor in the lighter green area results in a "perfect" stop, dealing 6125 damage to the vault gate.
-This increases the lock-picking difficulty and spawns a red pylon (maximum of 2).
+- **Perfect Stop:** Stopping the cursor in the lighter green area results in a "perfect" stop, dealing 6125 damage to the vault gate and spawning a red pylon (maximum of 2).
 - **Teammate Assistance:** Teammates can destroy red pylons to reduce difficulty and directly damage the vault gate for an additional 6125 damage.

-- **Good Stop:** Stopping the cursor in the darker green area deals 3063 damage to the vault gate and increases difficulty.
+### Fail:

-- **Failed Stop:** A failed stop decreases difficulty, but spawns blue orbs that float toward you.
-Teammates must destroy these orbs before they reach you to avoid taking damage and being forced out of the lock-picking minigame.
+A failed stop decreases difficulty, but spawns blue orbs that float toward you.
+Teammates must destroy these orbs before they reach you to avoid taking damage and being forced out of the lock-picking mini-game.

-- **Exiting Early:** Exiting the lock-picking minigame prematurely has the same consequences as a failed stop.
+- **Stopping too early or too late.**
+- **Exiting prematurely.**
+- **Waiting for 2 laps.**

 ## License